 Join our global network of Certified Spinning Instructors changing lives every day as you learn how to teach classes and create unforgettable rides!
 If you’re ready to begin your journey, become certified in three easy steps:

 1. Register for a Spinning Instructor Certification Live Training Day.
-The cost of registration includes course materials, the Live Training Day, the exam and a complimentary SPIN Membership.

 What is the difference between a Spinning® Instructor Certification and other indoor cycling certifications?

 Created for professional cyclists, the Spinning Instructor Certification is designed for helping you achieve peak performance as an athlete and an instructor.
 When you join our global network of Certified Spinning Instructors led by the Spinning Master Instructor team, you have access to all the latest resources you need to help you create classes, epic rides or enhance your coaching skills.
 We also offer the widest variety of continuing education options: workshops, home studies, online courses, fitness conferences and newsletter quizzes.

 How long after I’ve completed the Spinning® Instructor Certification Live Training Day do I have to take the certification exam?